vmware-archive/docs-push-notifications/installation.md

 #### Upload Stemcell

 Ops Manager versions greater than 1.5 will require that you upload the stemcell that the Push Notification Service uses.
-You can aquire this stemcell from the [Bosh Stemcell Directory](https://bosh.io/stemcells).
+You can acquire this stemcell from the [Bosh Stemcell Directory](https://bosh.io/stemcells).
 Once you have the stemcell, upload it to Ops Manager via the "Stemcell" tab in the Push Notification Services configuration page.

 #### Apply Changes